tighten/jigsaw-blog-template/source/_posts/getting-started.md

 featured: true
 ---

-This template is a front-end theme for your Jigsaw projects, giving you a starting point for creating a beautiful blog.
+This skeleton is a front-end theme for your Jigsaw projects, giving you a starting point for creating a beautiful blog.
 Getting started is easy and only requires minimal configuration.

 ## Configuration